chitoroagad/database-rs/README.md

 Database written purely in Rust, using no crates.

-Mostly written as a learning exercise.
+Written as a learning exercise for me.